-In this case, the providers of mobile wallets offer services such as Samsung’s Find My Mobile or Apple’s Find my iPhone, which help you locate your phone, lock its screen or block access to the mobile wallet apps remotely.
+In this case, the providers of mobile wallets offer services such as Samsung’s Find My Mobile or Apple’s Find my, which help you locate your phone, lock its screen or block access to the mobile wallet apps remotely.

 Cyberthieves or a malware infection are other risks for which you should be on guard.
 See “3 major mobile payment security risks, and how to avoid them” for further advice on how to prevent these attacks.

 You probably will use the mobile wallet associated with your phone because today there is little difference between the major mobile wallets available.

 “And no one is going to switch from a Samsung phone to an iPhone just because of a mobile wallet,” Daniel Csoka, managing director of Mobile Money Matters, said.

 This means that if you have an iPhone, it’s easiest to use Apple Pay.
 It’s easiest to use Samsung Pay if you have a Samsung phone and Google Pay if you have an Android.